Teaching and Learning

 Teaching is provided via a modular structure.
 Modules are measured in credits, and notionally each credit takes ten hours of study time.
 Students take 120 credits worth of modules a year.

 Each year is divided into two 15 week semesters (Autumn and Spring), and modules will run in either one of those semesters or span a full year.
-Students take a mixture of compulsory modules, which are essential to the understanding of the subject, and optionally modules, which enable students to further tailor their degree to their interests.
+Students take a mixture of compulsory modules, which are essential to the understanding of the subject, and optional modules, which enable students to further tailor their degree to their interests.

 There are modules in the first and third year which are compulsory for all Natural Sciences students but the majority of modules are dictated by the subjects you are studying as part of Natural Sciences.
 Modules taken by Natural Sciences students are often taught jointly with other programmes so you study biology alongside other biological degrees and mathematics alongside other mathematical degrees.